 SBA Guidelines for Using Your PPP Funds (updated 7/1/20)

-The SBA recently made the following important changes to the PPP program.
-In addition, August 8, 2020, is the last date a PPP loan application can be approved.
+The SBA has made the following important changes to the PPP program.

 - Extends the covered period for loan forgiveness from eight weeks after the date of loan disbursement to 24 weeks after the date of loan disbursement, providing substantially greater flexibility for borrowers to qualify for loan forgiveness.
-Borrowers who have already received PPP loans retain the option to use an eight-week covered period.
+Borrowers who received PPP loans before June 5, 2020 may elect to use an eight-week (56-day) covered period.

 - Lowers the requirements that 75 percent of a borrower’s loan proceeds must be used for payroll costs and that 75 percent of the loan forgiveness amount must have been spent on payroll costs during the 24-week loan forgiveness covered period to 60 percent for each of these requirements.
 If a borrower uses less than 60 percent of the loan amount for payroll costs during the forgiveness covered period, the borrower will continue to be eligible for partial loan forgiveness.